Renault Clio hybrid prototype review

 Mid-range Iconic features a seven-inch colour touchscreen with navigation, Apple CarPlay and Android Auto, as well as rear parking sensors and foglights.
 Top-spec R.S.
 Line gets the 9.3-inch version of this system (pictured), as well as 17-inch alloys, more aggressive exterior styling, a plusher-looking interior with contrasting red stitching, upgraded dashboard materials, climate control, rear electric windows and a 10-inch colour digital driver’s readout.

-All Clio models get six airbags and two sets of ISOFIX points in the back seats, as well as nifty child locks that you can switch on and off using a switch in the driver’s door.
+All Clio models get six airbags and two sets of ISOFIX points in the back seats, as well as child locks.
 Autonomous emergency braking that can sense a pedestrian or cyclist is standard, as is lane-departure warning and traffic-sign recognition that shows you what the speed limit is on the driver’s display.
 Automatic-gearbox Clio models, including the E-TECH, will also be offered with a semi-autonomous driving mode that allows the car to steer itself to stay in lane and keep its distance from the vehicle in front on motorways or in heavy traffic.

 Renault Clio E-TECH Hybrid R.S.
 Line